- Visiting Chesapeake?

 Do I need an annual inspection for my residential elevator?

 A residential elevator requires only one inspection at the completion of installation.
 The builder or contractor must contact one of the City’s approved third-party inspectors to perform and approve final acceptance test.
+The Final Acceptance test report must be provided to the Development and Permits Department in order to complete and close the permit.

 How do I apply to become a City of Chesapeake Certified Third-Party Elevator Inspector?